AUGUST 16, SATURDAY, Meet 9:45 a.m.

 We plan to go for an optional dinner on the way back to Birmingham.
 Our outfitter has recommended a good place near his office, 10-15 minutes away, in Cedar Bluff.
 It’s called Smorgasbord at the Cove.
 It’s located on Weiss Lake and serves a variety of food such as steak, pasta, shrimp, southern cuisine, and homemade desserts.

-If you would like to shower and/or wear dry clothes for the drive home or in order to go to dinner with us, please bring your shower things and/or a change of clothes to be kept in the car.
+If you would like to shower and/or wear dry clothes for the drive home and/or in order to go to dinner with us, please bring your shower things and/or a change of clothes to be kept in the car while you are paddling.
 You may change clothes and/or shower in the outfitter’s exceptionally clean, spacious restrooms complete with toilets, washbowls, running water, hot showers, and plenty of floor space.

 Reservations Required: You must contact Dan Frederick, email southeasternoutings@